 While you are searching through all of the options and looking for the best balance bike, one of the major factors to consider when you are choosing the best model is the weight of your balance bike.

 An obvious point to note is that smaller balance bikes aimed at 2-3 year olds will generally be lighter than balance bikes for older children or those aged 6 and over.

 The lightest balance bikes for 2 year olds will start at around 3kg, so this will be perfect for smaller children.

 A lighter bike is also appreciated by parents when the rider decides that they have had enough and they end up carrying the bike!

-Balance bikes for children in the core balance bike market of between 3 and 5 will vary in weight between from around 4.5kg such as the Kiddimoto Kurve up to the Weeride Deluxe, which weighs in at 6.5kg.
+Balance bikes for children in the core balance bike market of between 3 and 5 will vary in weight between from around 4.5kg such as the Kiddimoto Kurve and Prince Lionheart up to the Weeride Deluxe, which is one of the larger balance bikes with 14 inch wheels and weight in at 6.5kg.